vindioai/QVBlock/README.md

 pip install vindioai

 ```
-### 🚀 Integrating QVBlock into Your Deep Learning Model (Check the CNN, ViT and CCT integration codes for more details)
+### 🚀 Integrating QVBlock into Your Deep Learning Model (Check Sample Codes for QV-CNN-Heavy, QV-ViT-8-8 for more details)

 ```python
 import vindioai